oyinlola-tech/TrueMinds-Innovations-Chucks/README.md

 - Cart management (add/view/clear)
 - Order creation and order status tracking

 No full authentication layer is used, as requested.
-Data is stored in-memory for simplicity.
+Data is stored with SQLite (`chuks-kitchen.db`).

 ## 2) How The System Works End-to-End
 1. Customer signs up using email or phone.